Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 - A Power Apps CI Environment
 - A Power Apps Test Environment

-Positive:
+Positive
-For setting up the Power Apps environments, follow [this](./alm-environment-setup) lab.
+: For setting up the Power Apps environments, follow [this](../alm-environment-setup) lab.

 ## Install the generator